 At the date of this MD&A, neither the Canadian federal government, the United States federal government or the State of Arizona have introduced measures that have directly impeded the operational activities of the Company.
 Management believes the business will continue and, accordingly, the current situation has not impacted management's going concern assumption.
-However, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.
+However, it is not possible to reliably estimate the length and severity of ongoing pandemic and global geopolitical developments and the impact on the financial results and condition of the Company in future periods.